tramlinehq/docs/src/pages/jobs.jp.md

 Hi!
 We’re a [small but strong team](https://www.tramline.app/about) of 3 co-founders: Akshay, Pratul, and Nivedita.
 Tramline is officially setup in the US, but all 3 of us are remote and work out of Bangalore.
 Our backend and frontend are entirely open-source and written in Ruby on Rails.
 Other, back-facing parts of our stack contain Go, Rust, and Node.js.

 Tramline is new, but revenue-making (we cover about 50% of our operational expenses from the revenue).
-We are funded and supported by prominent [engineering-leaders and founders](https://www.tramline.app/about) from the industry.
+We are funded and supported by prominent [engineering leaders and founders](https://www.tramline.app/about) from the industry.

 ### Do you *want* to help build a startup?